Can Attribution Bias Improve Preferences for Healthy Drinks? Evidence from a Neuroeconomic Study

 Abstract

 Diet-related chronic diseases impose substantial health and economic costs worldwide, making it critical to understand the mechanisms that drive persistent unhealthy food consumption.
 Traditional approaches to addressing this challenge focused on hard-end (e.g., taxes, subsidies, bans) and soft-end (e.g., nudges) measures to influence consumer decisions.
 However, these measures fail to account for a critical root cause of unhealthy food consumption: the indulgent and rewarding experience gained from consuming unhealthy foods.
 It is therefore important to account for consumption experience and memory when designing nudges or interventions to steer consumers to healthy food choices.
-This study fills this gap by utilizing attribution bias to examine how induced positive consumption experience with a healthy food influences future preferences.
+This study fills this gap by utilizing attribution bias to examine how an induced positive consumption experience with a healthy carbonated drink in the past influences current preferences.
 A neuroeconomic approach is adopted to investigate both neurophysiological and behavioral indicators of preference.

 External Link(s)